-Sir Roderic Lyne has been deputy chairman of the Council of Chatham House since 2008.
+Sir Roderic Lyne is an adviser to the Russia and Eurasia Programme.
+He was deputy chairman of the council of Chatham House from 2008 to 2016.
 From 1970 to 2004 he was a member of the British Diplomatic Service.

 Sir Roderic was British ambassador to the Russian Federation from 2000 to 2004; UK permanent representative to the World Trade Organization, the UN and other international organizations in Geneva from 1997 to 2000; and private secretary to the prime minister for foreign affairs, defence and Northern Ireland from 1993 to 1996.